LeStrangeToo/CakeyBot-wiki/README.md

 {% hint style="info" %}
 This is just the documentation for Cakey Bot.
 You do NOT configure the bot from here.
-Visit [https://cakeybot.app/dashboard/public](https://cakeybot.app/dashboard/public) to manage your server.
+Visit [https://cakeybot.app/dashboard/public](https://cakeybot.app/dashboard/public) to manage your server or visit [command info](https://docs.cakeybot.app/core/commands) for command and prefix information.
 {% endhint %}

 {% hint style="danger" %}